BenjaminLarger/Inception/Readme.md

 ##Finding the IP Address of the MariaDB Container
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <mariadb_container_id>

+##Enter into a container
+docker ps
+docker exec -it container_name /bin/bash

 #To fix
 associate mariadb header with the corresponding IP address